RanggaBS/bully-scripting/docs/01-game-reference/global-functions/PlayerSetPosXYZ.md

 ## Description

-This will not change the player's area, if that is something you need consider using PlayerSetPosXYZArea or AreaTransitionXYZ.
+This will not change the player's area, if that is something you need consider using [**PlayerSetPosXYZArea**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/PlayerSetPosXYZArea) or [**AreaTransitionXYZ**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/AreaTransitionXYZ).
-Like any other function that sets the player's position (with the exception of PlayerSetPosSimple) this will despawn most ambient peds and move allies / hostiles along with you.
+Like any other function that sets the player's position (with the exception of [**PlayerSetPosSimple**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/PlayerSetPosSimple)) this will despawn most ambient peds and move allies / hostiles along with you.

 ```lua
 function PlayerSetPosXYZ(x, y, z) --[[ ... ]] end